sbt/website/src/reference/00-Getting-Started/08-Library-Dependencies.md

 ### Managed Dependencies

-sbt uses [Apache Ivy](https://ant.apache.org/ivy/) to implement managed dependencies, so if you're familiar with Ivy or Maven, you won't have much trouble.
+sbt uses [Coursier](https://get-coursier.io/) to implement managed dependencies, so if you're familiar with Coursier, Apache Ivy or Maven, you won't have much trouble.

 #### The `libraryDependencies` key